Comadreja/js-for-gamedev/en/03-javascript-en-el-navegador/03-practica/index.md

     };
     ```

-2. De nuevo en la raíz del directorio de la práctica anterior, instala Browserify con npm:
+2. Again, in the root of the previous practice's directory, install Browserify with npm:

     ```
     npm install --save-dev browserify
     ```

-3. Comprueba que el archivo `package.json` se ha modificado y que ahora aparece Browserify listado dentro de `devDependencies`.
-Por ejemplo:
+3. Make sure that the `package.json` file has been modified and Browserify now appears listed within `devDependencies`.
+For instance:

     ```json
     "devDependencies": {